Evolving-AI-Lab/mfv/README.md

 This is the code base used to reproduce the experiments in the paper:

 [Nguyen A](http://anhnguyen.me), [Yosinski J](http://yosinski.com/), [Clune J](http://jeffclune.com). ["Multifaceted Feature Visualization: Uncovering the different types of features learned by each neuron in deep neural networks"](http://www.evolvingai.org/files/mfv_icml_workshop_16.pdf).
 Visualization for Deep Learning workshop.
-ICML 2016
+ICML 2016 (Best Paper Award and Best Student Paper Award at the [Visualization workshop at ICML 2016](https://icmlviz.github.io/icmlviz2016/))

 **If you use this software in an academic article, please cite:**